ChapelR/poof/docs/README.md

 - `Night Mode`: This option toggles the page between the standard light-on-dark theme and a dark-on-light theme that may be easier on some eyeballs.
 - `Simplified View`: This option removes some of the boxes, borders, and shadows that separate passages and other elements.
 You may prefer reading without my dead-sexy CSS skills getting all up in your eyes.
 I promise I'm not offended.
 Click to toggle.
+- `Line Numbers`: You can use this option to toggle the display of line numbers in your source code.
 - `Code Text Height`: I'm open to a better name for this option.
 To keep things somewhat sane when dealing with massive passages, poof will by default limit the height of code boxes and slap scrollbars on them after about 15 or so lines.
 If you'd rather not have that happen, you can toggle this option to see everything.
 - `View Passages`: This is the default view; click it to see your story data and all your passages and their code and tags.
 - `View JavaScript`: This view shows your Story JavaScript area or equivalent.